Martyn’s Law and Lone Worker Safety: What Organisations Need to Know

 - Access controls, fencing, and staff training

-- Choose security measures proportional to venue risk, and include solo worker protocols.
+Choose security measures proportional to venue risk, and include solo worker protocols.
+Regular staff training and awareness exercises also form an important part of preparedness planning under Martyn’s Law.

 3. Create Incident Response Plans for Lone Workers

-Define clear procedures for emergencies, including lone worker alerts and evacuation routes.
+Define clear procedures for emergencies, terrorism preparedness and incident response including lone worker alerts and evacuation routes.
 Regular training ensures staff know what action to take — whether in public spaces or working alone.

 4. Maintain Ongoing Security Reviews

 Safety conditions evolve, threats change.
-Protect Duty requires continual updates to risk assessments — a process enhanced by managing lone worker alerts and incident logs via a safety platform.
+Martyn's Law requires continual updates to risk assessments — a process enhanced by managing lone worker alerts and incident logs via a safety platform.

 5. Stay Informed on Threat Alerts